EyasuTeshome/shifttracker/job-search/JSR-update-and-polish-your-portfolio.md

 - Add a new project to your portfolio.

 ### **Estimated time: 6h**

 Today, we have set up 2 hours to start this activity.
 There is time booked other days for this purpose.
 The total time to invest depends on your specific needs.

 ## **Description**

 In this activity, you will make your portfolio website **more unique** and update your showcased projects to ensure it compellingly represents your skills and is ready to share with recruiters.

-After you’ve upgraded your website, you will then submit it to a career coach for review.
+After you’ve upgraded your website, you will then **submit it to a career coach for review**.
 Your coach will send you feedback and request changes if necessary.

 Your portfolio **must be approved** to complete the block successfully: